David Santiago

-David Santiago (born December 14, 1970) is a Republican politician from Florida.
-He served one term on the Deltona City Commission from 2003 to 2007 and four terms in the Florida House of Representatives from 2012 to 2020, representing the 27th District, which includes southern Volusia County.
+David Santiago (born December 14, 1970) is an American politician who has served as a member of the Volusia County Council since 2023.
+A member of the Republican Party, he previously served in the Florida House of Representatives from 2012 to 2020 and on the Deltona City Commission from 2003 to 2007.

 History

 Santiago was born in Dover, New Jersey, and joined the United States Army Reserve after graduating from Brentwood High School in Brentwood, New York.
 He was honorably discharged eight years later.
 Santiago moved to the state of Florida in 1991 after his father-in-law gave him a house in Deltona, Florida as a wedding gift.
 Following his move, Santiago worked in insurance and real estate, and served on the Deltona, Florida City Commission from 2003 to 2007.

 Deltona City Commission

 Santiago served as a city commissioner of District 2 and vice mayor in the city of Deltona.
 In 2010 incumbent mayor Dennis Mulder decided not to seek reelection.
 Santiago ran against two opponents in the primaries (Robert Desmond and former mayor John Masiarcyzk Sr.).
 Santiago was defeated by Masiarcyzk in the general election with Masiarczyk receiving 58.52% of votes and Santiago 41.48%.